FREDRICKKYEKI/Moringa-AI-Chatbot/README.md

 ***
 ## Objectives of the Chatbot

-* Provide Fast, 24/7 Service: The chatbot will ensure round-the-clock support, especially during peak hours, peak seasons, or for international students in different time zones, reducing wait times when human assistants are unavailable.
+* **Provide Fast, 24/7 Service**: The chatbot will ensure round-the-clock support, especially during peak hours, peak seasons, or for international students in different time zones, reducing wait times when human assistants are unavailable.

-* Improve Customer Experience: Welcoming users to the website and offering navigation assistance, the chatbot will enhance the overall user experience by providing efficient links to specific resources.
+* **Improve Customer Experience**: Welcoming users to the website and offering navigation assistance, the chatbot will enhance the overall user experience by providing efficient links to specific resources.

-* Provide Access to Information: Users can inquire about general information, such as courses offered, admission procedures, tuition fees, and events.
+* **Provide Access to Information**: Users can inquire about general information, such as courses offered, admission procedures, tuition fees, and events.
 The chatbot will provide details, schedules, and registration information for events.

-* Offer Technical Support: The chatbot will address technical issues users may face on the website, guiding them through troubleshooting steps or redirecting them to relevant resources.
+* **Offer Technical Support**: The chatbot will address technical issues users may face on the website, guiding them through troubleshooting steps or redirecting them to relevant resources.

-* Data Collection for Learning: As the chatbot assists users, it will collect data on user queries, frequently asked questions, and areas for improvement.
+* **Data Collection for Learning**: As the chatbot assists users, it will collect data on user queries, frequently asked questions and areas for improvement.
 This data will enable the chatbot to learn, providing more accurate and personalized responses over time.
 The chatbot will improve its ability to discern which queries it can handle autonomously and which may require human assistance.

+***
+## Data Understanding

+* **Source of Data**: The project obtained data by scraping Moringa School's websites, employing two Python scripts: link_scraper.py and web_scraper.py.

+** **Link Scraper**: Utilizes BeautifulSoup to extract hyperlinks from Moringa School's website pages, saving the links to a JSON file named scraped_links.json.

+** **Web Scraper**: Utilizes links from scraped_links.json to extract text content from corresponding web pages.
+Text data is then saved in moringa_text_corpus.json.

+* Data Files:

+* **scraped_links.json**: Contains unique URLs obtained during link scraping.
+* **moringa_text_corpus.json**: Stores text content in a structured format, associating each link with a list of unique text snippets.